receipt-print-hq/escpos-printer-db/README.md

 to allow improvements in hardware support, compatibility and localization.

 Only features of ESC/POS printers are tracked at this stage.
-If you have a ZPL, DPL, or ESC/P printer, it is not in-scope for being listed in this databse.
+If you have a ZPL, DPL, or ESC/P printer, it is not in-scope for being listed in this database.

 ## Browse